Health Education for Life

 The mission of Health Education for Life

-is to educate people about the power of the mind-body connection.
+To educate people about the power of the mind-body connection.
 It helps them realize that their own natural direction and abilities can improve health.
 It presents the WarmFeet® relaxation intervention as a new natural way to improve peripheral blood flow to the feet, relieve pain, increase healing and wellness.

 Journals, Papers and Presentations